Freemius/freemius-checkout-js/README.md

 ### Migration adapter (not recommended)
-We also have introduced a compatibility layer which you can use to migrate to the new checkout JS without making any changes to your checkout code.
+We also have introduced a compatibility layer which you can use as a quick path to migrate to the new checkout JS without making any changes to your checkout code.

+However, please note the following limitations to this approach:

+- it may stop working in a future version.
+- it's not possible to open two different checkouts on the page.

+#### Instructions:

-In your code, look for the checkout script:
+1. Look for the checkout script:

 ```html
 <script src="https://code.jquery.com/jquery-1.12.4.min.js"></script>
 <script src="https://checkout.freemius.com/checkout.min.js"></script>
 ```

-1. Remove the jQuery script tag if you aren't using jQuery.
+2. Remove the jQuery script tag if you aren't using jQuery.
-2. Replace the checkout script with the new one.
+3. Replace the checkout script with the new one.

 ```html
 <script src="https://checkout.freemius.com/js/v1/legacy/"></script>